autocrypt/autocrypt/doc/level1.rst

     To set up your new device for Autocrypt, please follow the instuctions that should be presented by your new device.

     You can keep this message and use it as a backup for your secret key.
-If you want to do this, you should write down the password and store it securely.
+If you want to do this, you should write down the Setup Code and store it securely.
     --Y6fyGi9SoGeH8WwRaEdC6bbBcYOedDzrQ
     Content-Type: application/autocrypt-setup
-    Content-Disposition: attachment; filename="autocrypt-key-backup.html"
+    Content-Disposition: attachment; filename="autocrypt-setup-message.html"

     <html><body>
     <p>This is the Autocrypt setup file used to transfer settings and keys between clients.
-You can decrypt it using the password presented on your old device, and then import the contained key into your keyring.</p>
+You can decrypt it using the Setup Code presented on your old device, and then import the contained key into your keyring.</p>
     <pre>
     -----BEGIN PGP MESSAGE-----
     Passphrase-Format: numeric9x4